 Related Party Transactions.
-During fiscal 2005, 2004, and 2003, we purchased raw materials of approximately \$3.6 million, \$3.5 million, and \$3.0 million, respectively, from affiliates of Centex.
+We purchased raw materials of approximately \$3.6 million during fiscal 2006 and 2005, and \$3.5 million during fiscal 2004, from affiliates of Centex.
 These purchases have been at prices and on terms comparable to those that would be available in arm's-length transactions.
 We expect to continue to purchase these materials on arm's-length terms from these affiliates of Centex in the future.
 However, these materials are also readily available from other suppliers at market rates, and we are under no obligation to purchase these materials from current or former affiliates of Centex.
-During fiscal 2003, we sold homes for approximately \$2.0 million to an affiliate of Centex.

 Impact of Inflation.
-We believe that the relatively moderate rate of general inflation over the past several years has not had a significant impact on our sales or profitability, but can give no assurance that this trend will continue in the future.
-We generally have been able to increase our selling prices to offset increased costs.
-However, sudden increases in specific costs, such as the increases in material costs we have recently experienced since early 2004, as well as price competition, can affect our ability to increase our selling prices and adversely impact our results of operations.
+We believe that the general inflation rate over the past several years has not had a significant impact on our sales or profitability, but can give no assurance that this trend will continue in the future.
+However, sudden increases in specific costs, such as the increases in material costs we have experienced since early 2004, as well as price competition, can affect our ability to increase our selling prices and adversely impact our results of operations.
 Therefore, we can give no assurance that inflation or the impact of rising material costs will not have a significant impact on our sales or results of operations in the future.